The Unspoken Truth About Living Abroad

 Living abroad sometimes means you are living a double life as you are trying to keep up with people in the country you now live in and the one you left behind.
 It is even worse when you are in a long-distance relationship, your partner may even begin to assume you are “living life” but the reality is the struggle is the same everywhere.
 The assumption is “your new life” is a bed of roses and this simply stems from the fact that there are good roads, 24 hours electricity and everything is accessible.

 It is interesting how most of these assumptions/expectations do not even come from your own family but from extended relatives and friends.

 So what is living abroad really like?

-Dealing with winter and summer solstice (shorter day, long night and vice versa) can be tricky if you are coming from a country that sits pretty close to the equator.
+Dealing with winter and summer solstice (shorter days, longer nights and vice versa) can be tricky if you are coming from a country that sits pretty close to the equator.
 Also, dealing with the clock going backwards in the fall and going forward in the spring (daylight savings) is something that may take a bit of getting used to.
 Operating in a different time zone means your body will adjust to its new body clock.
 So it is either you are hours ahead or behind which ultimately makes it difficult to keep up with friends and family back home.